 More than 60 million vehicles were recalled in 2014, almost double the previous record high of 30.8 million vehicles in 2004.
-The high number of vehicle recalls in 2014 were driven by 2 recalls in particular: GM’s defective ignition switch recall, and exploding Takata air bags, which are responsible for more than half the 60 million vehicles recalled last year, in which both automakers failed to timely issue crucial recalls after learning about the deadly defects.
+The high number of vehicle recalls in 2014 was driven by 2 recalls in particular: GM’s defective ignition switch recall and exploding Takata airbags, which are responsible for more than half the 60 million vehicles recalled last year, in which both automakers failed to timely issue crucial recalls after learning about the deadly defects.

 On average, consumers make between 40,000 to 45,000 vehicle safety complaints a year to the NHTSA, but Rosekind reported this number grew to over 75,000 in 2014.
-We believe that consumers paying greater attention, reporting vehicle problems and defects they notice, and auto makers required to timely address such problem, with more timely recalls, is a definitely a step in the right direction.
+We believe that consumers paying greater attention, reporting vehicle problems and defects they notice, and automakers required to timely address such problems, with more timely recalls, is definitely a step in the right direction.